 The School of Dentistry Student Handbook is your agreement with the School which covers your responsibilities and rights as a student from academics and performance to health and safety.
-The 2019-20 Handbook will be available in August.

 Students are required to attend all scheduled classes, small group sessions, seminars, presentations, intramural clinics and rotations, extramural clinics and rotations, and official School or University required functions.
 Students are expected to challenge all examinations and tests given as part of the DMD program of study at the times scheduled by the course director.
 Read the attendance policy and absence flow chart for information on allowable absences and how to report absences.